NotAnkit/Zelda-Game/README.md

   R | to Reset

 #### Bugs
-  The projet has a few bugs right now.
-One bug is that player and enemy projectiles can go through the border and go through blocks.
-Another bug is that enemy projectiles do not interact with the player.
-Another bug currently is that enemy when it hits a player and there is a block it gets teleported around.
-This is to try and ensure that player does not phase through the walls.
-Another bug is that the enemies are one hit and dies instantly.
-Another bug is that bomb kills enemies when the bomb hasnt exploded.
-With the door there are a few bugs.
-One of this is that only the left and the right work and they iterate to the next door in the sequence, but not in the map.
-The second bug is that any type of door allows passage including locked and such, it can be fixed easily.
-The final bug is that when link goes through it sometimes it chnages multiple as link is so close to the next door.
+  The project has a few bugs right now.
+One bug is in room 15 you can force move the pushable block from faraway.
+Honestly might even be a feature.
+Next bug is with enemies taking damage the sword weapons are not supposed to one hit kill but it does for some reason.
+The Sound plays multiple times which can crash the game.
+Link can get hit through doors, which is a result of it not freezing fast enough.

 #### Code Metrics